Nathan Huntley Edgerton: Early life

+Career

+Upon completion of his education, he became a schoolteacher and was listed in the 1860 census as a teacher on the faculty of the Westtown School in West Chester, Pennsylvania.
+It was while he was teaching here that he met Esther Lundy Mendenhall (1844–1914), a young, local Quaker woman.

 In the antebellum years, the Society of Friends, were noted for their commitment to abolition and equality for the African-Americans.
 However, having been born and raised as a Quaker, Edgerton did not join the war until 1863, when the Army of Northern Virginia invaded Pennsylvania.
-In so doing, he and his then fiancee, Miss Mendenhall, broke covenant with the Society of Friends.
-He joined the Pennsylvania militia, and served until the end of the Gettysburg Campaign.
+In so doing, he and his then fiancée, Miss Mendenhall, broke covenant with the Society of Friends.
+He joined the Pennsylvania militia, and served until the end of the Gettysburg campaign.
 A few months later, he was commissioned a first lieutenant in the 6th United States Colored Infantry Regiment.

 By 1864, Lt.
 Edgerton had become the adjutant of the 6th USCT.
 In the early morning of September 29, 1864, his regiment advanced against the Confederate line at the Battle of New Market Heights in Virginia.

 The enemy held their fire until the Black soldiers were within 150 yards then unleashed a deadly volley of lead.
 One Union flag bearer was shot down, then another, then a third.
 Lt.
 Edgerton, despite being wounded himself, lifted up the flag and advanced it with his regiment until the Confederates retreated.
 Two senior non-commissioned officers of the regiment, both African-Americans, advanced the regimental colors with Lt.
 Edgerton.
 They were Sergeant Major Thomas R. Hawkins and First Sergeant Alexander Kelly.
 The three men, Edgerton, Hawkins, and Kelly are depicted in a painting, Three Medals of Honor by artist Don Troiani.
-The painting was unveiled June 24, 2013 at the Union League of Philadelphia.
+The painting was unveiled June 24, 2013, at the Union League of Philadelphia.